wp-plugins/cms-tree-page-view/readme.txt

 Tested up to: 3.5
 Stable tag: 1.2

-Adds a tree view of all your pages & custom posts.
-Gives you great overview + options to drag & drop to reorder and option to add multiple pages at once.
+Adds a tree view of all pages & custom posts.
+Get a great overview + options to drag & drop to reorder and option to add multiple pages at once.

 == Description ==